 If you love Thai cuisine, you’re going to DIG this Thai chicken soup recipe!

-It’s one of those addictingly tasty Asian chicken recipes with creamy coconut milk, spicy jalapeno, peppery ginger, sweet bell peppers, earthy mushrooms, citrusy lemongrass, savory fish sauce, tender chicken with warming ginger, garlic and red curry paste.
+It’s one of those addictingly tasty low carb chicken recipes with creamy coconut milk, spicy jalapeno, peppery ginger, sweet bell peppers, earthy mushrooms, citrusy lemongrass, savory fish sauce, tender chicken with warming ginger, garlic and red curry paste.

-It’s one of those healthy soup recipes that actually brings an explosion of FLAVOR, unlike other boring low carb recipes!
+It’s one of those low carb soup recipes that actually brings an explosion of FLAVOR, unlike other boring low carb recipes!
 Make it in less than an hour for one of the greatest low carb dinners of the week!

 Your sinuses will clear and your taste buds will sing!